Finding a Job in the United States

 LOOKING FOR ADDITIONAL INFORMATION?

 Workers who are searching for employment can take advantage of various government resources that will improve their job search methods for available jobs.
 For example, the CareerOneStop website of the U.S. Department of Labor (DOL) offers an advanced job and training search engine.
-Through DOL’s website, you can also access a great variety of online tools that instruct you on everything from writing a good resume and a cover letter to compiling a rich portfolio.

-- How can I increase my chances to find U.S. employment in the U.S.?
+- How Can I Increase My Chances to Find U.S. Employment in the U.S.?

 - Helpful Sources for U.S. Job Searches